How Much Does It Cost to Sell a House?

 Agents are sometimes willing to negotiate their commissions, such as when the market is particularly strong or the sales price is significant.

 Documentary transfer taxes can add up to a bit of money, but they're not universal.
-Twelve states don't charge them as of 2018, and they can vary a bit among the states that do.
+A few states don't charge them and they can vary a bit among the states that do.

 The tax is usually a percentage of the sale price.
 For example, it's calculated at 55 cents per $500 of the sales price in California.
 That would work out to $330 for a $300,000 home.